 - 7.1.
 Assessment plays an important part in helping parents, carers and teaching staff to recognise children's progress, understand their needs, and to plan activities and support. - 7.2.
 Parents will be kept up-to-date with their child's progress and development, and the EYFS teacher will address any learning and development needs in partnership with parents. - 7.3.
 Ongoing assessment (Formative assessment) is used to assess the learning and development of children in the EYFS.
 Staff members will observe children to understand their level of achievement, interests and learning styles.
 This information will then be used to shape learning experiences for each child. - 7.4.
 Baseline assessment is carried out during the child's first six weeks upon entering the setting.
-A record of each child's progress in all areas of their learning is kept, by recording the assessment data on iTrack using the development matters statements as a guide. - 7.5.
-The main EYFS assessment method is through practitioners' observations of children in different teaching and learning contexts, including both adult focused activities and child initiated play. - 7.6.
+A record of each child's progress in all areas of their learning is kept by retaining and filing their assessment data using the development matters statements as a guide. - 7.5.
+The main EYFS assessment method is through practitioners' observations of children in different teaching and learning contexts, including both adult focused activities and child initiated play.

+- 7.6.
 Observations take place on a daily basis (both formally and informally).
 Practitioners make time to carry out planned observations of individuals and groups of children regularly.
 They also make spontaneous observations in order to capture significant moments of children's learning. - 7.7.
-Observations are recorded in different formats (e.g. hand written notes in their learning journals, in their individual 'My Early Years Development Book' and online with Seesaw).
+Observations are recorded in different formats (e.g. hand written notes and the online Learning Journey, Tapestry and Seesaw). - 7.8.

-- 7.8.
 In the final term of the year in which a child reaches age five, and no later than 30 June in that term, the EYFS profile will be completed by the child's class teacher. - 7.9.
 The EYFS teacher will indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels ('emerging') - 7.10.
 Reasonable adjustments will be made to the assessment process for children with SEND as appropriate.
 The school will consider whether they may need to seek specialist assistance to help with this. - 7.11.
 Children will have differing levels of skills and abilities across the Profile and it is important that there is a full assessment of all areas of their development, to inform plans for future activities and to identify any additional support needs.